dev-jalapeno/dev-jalapeno.github.io/README.md

 This will be the Markdown file which displays on your GitHub Page.
 We will name it `index.md` because web browsers look for the *Index* as the starting page for websites; it works the same way for GitHub Pages.

 1. Open your editor of choice, and create a file named `index.md`.
 2. Write out your resume in Markdown form.
-Check out Markdown resources in **[More Resources](#more-resources)** to see the powerful formatting options Markdown has, and to see an example of resume already in `.md` format.
+    - Check out Markdown resources in **[More Resources](#more-resources)** to see the powerful formatting options Markdown has, and to see an example of resume already in `.md` format.
+    - **Tip:** Press CTRL + SHIFT + V to see a live preview of the final Markdown product in VS Code.

 ![Step1](https://github.com/dev-jalapeno/dev-jalapeno.github.io/blob/main/assets/step1.gif)